What you need to do when someone has died

 Your loved one will be treated with the utmost care and respect during the removal of organs for donation.
 Specialist healthcare professionals will carefully close and cover the surgical incision after donation as in any other surgical procedure, so that you can still view the body if you wish.

-Organ donation in Wales
+Organ donation in Northern Ireland

 For more information, see the following websites: